Luphen1/Sales-of-a-supermarket/README.md

 ### Exploration Data Analysis

 EDA involved exploring the supermarket dataset to answer key questions such as:
-1. What is the distribution of sales across different branches?
+1. What was the distribution of sales across different branches?
 2. How does customer type (member/normal) sales revenue varies across the dataset?
-3. What is the average gross income for each product line?
+3. What was the average gross income for each product line?
 4. What month has the best revenue income?
 5. Find payment type with the most revenue.
-6. Find the correction relationship between cogs, gross income, Rating, Unit price, Quantity and Tax 5%
+6. Find the correlation relationship between cogs, gross income, Rating, Unit price, Quantity and Tax 5%
-7. What is the gender demographic in the dataset?
+7. What was the percentage gender demographic in the dataset?
-8. What is the average rating for each product line?
+8. What was the average rating for each product line?
 9. What city has the best order quantity?
 10. Which product lines have the highest and lowest percentage sales volumes?